Cross-Gender Communication in Cyberspace

 as much in online conversations as in face-to-face ones.
 As well,

-"flaming," a CMC term for the posting of angry messages, is an online
+"flaming," a CMC term for the posting of angry messages, is

 phenomenon which tends to be associated with men.
 Hoai-An Truong writes: